 Faculty of Social Sciences

-I am currently co-chairing (with Jean McAvoy) the production of the new 60-credit Level 1 psychology module Investigating psychology 1 (DE100), which will have its first presentation in October 2014.
+I am currently chairing the Psychology Programme Team, which oversees the presentation of psychology modules, and acting as the Qualification Director for Q07 (BSc Psychology).
+In 2013-2014 I co-chaired (with Jean McAvoy) the production of the 60-credit Level 1 psychology module Investigating psychology 1 (DE100).
 I previously co-chaired (with Nicola Brace) the production of Discovering psychology (DSE141), and for this work we received the 2013 OU Teaching Award.

 My main research interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering, especially in relation to conspiracy theories, antisemitism and Holocaust remembrance.
 I am also interested more generally in the relationship between psychology and history.

-Previously I worked on a number of projects on conspiracy theories, antisemitism and holocaust memorialisation.
+Previously I worked on a number of projects on conspiracy theories, antisemitism and different aspects of Holocaust memorialisation.

-My first book Conspiracy Theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
+Conspiracy theories: My first book Conspiracy Theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
 By examining the proliferation of conspiracy theories in Serbian society in the 1990s, this book offered a unique look at a hitherto neglected aspect of Serbian culture, and remains an authoritative account of the rise of conspiracy culture and antisemitism under Milosevic.
-I recently completed a second monograph on conspiracy theories, published by Palgrave Macmillan in 2011.
-Conspiracy Theories: A Critical Introduction moves beyond the Serbian context and offers an interdisciplinary account of conspiracy theories as a global phenomenon, exploring their political, historical and psychological dimensions.
+In 2011 I completed a second monograph on conspiracy theories, published by Palgrave Macmillan in 2011.
+Conspiracy Theories: A Critical Introductionmoves beyond the Serbian context and offers an interdisciplinary account of conspiracy theories as a global phenomenon, exploring their political, historical and psychological dimensions.
+The paperback edition of this book will be published in the spring of 2015.

 A selection of my research publications can be viewed at The Open University's Open Research Online.